 A few days ago, Plex announced that a completely redesigned version of its app was getting pretty close to completion, and that a beta build would be available "later this week."
 Well, it's later this week, and the beta version is now in in the Play Store.
 Awesome.

 As previously noted, it's only available for PlexPass subscribers at the current time.
 Of course, if you pay monthly or yearly for extra Plex stuff, then you deserve some extra perks.
-This is one of them, so enjoy it.
-Unless you don't like things that look better than things that don't look good.
 Read More

 While Google's fledgling music service is pretty good, it's still far from perfect.
 Most GMusic users could probably jot down a laundry list of issues with both the app and service at a moment's notice; however, Google's slowly-but-surely doing its part to correct some of those problems.
 Let's take today's Play Music app update for example.